India and Pakistan's Kashmir fallout hits economy too

 "It's always the airline business that gets impacted when India and Pakistan spar and sabre rattle," Martin said.

-"Let's hope better sense prevails, and this situation deescalates, as this will have an earning impact on airline financials."
+"Let's hope better sense prevails, and this situation de-escalates, as this will have an earnings impact on airline financials."

 Indian government data shows that when Islamabad closed its airspace in 2019 -- after New Delhi hit it with airstrikes in response to an attack in Kashmir -- domestic airlines saw a financial cost of nearly 5.5 billion rupees (US$64.3 million) during the nearly five-month-long shutdown.